fonic/wcdatool/README.md

 7. Have a look at the results in `wcdatool/Output`:
    - File `<name-of-executable>_zzz_log.txt` contains *log messages* (same as console output, but without coloring/formatting)
-   - Files `<name-of-executable>_disasm_object_x_disassembly_plain.asm` contain *plain disassembly*
+   - Files `<name-of-executable>_disasm_object_x_disassembly_plain.asm` contain *plain disassembly* (unmodified *objdump* output, useful for reference)
-   - Files `<name-of-executable>_disasm_object_x_disassembly_formatted.asm` contain *formatted disassembly*
+   - Files `<name-of-executable>_disasm_object_x_disassembly_formatted.asm` contain *formatted disassembly* (this is arguably the most interesting/useful output)
+   - Files `<name-of-executable>_disasm_object_x_disassembly_formatted_deduplicated.asm` contain *formatted deduplicated disassembly* (same as above, but with data portions being compressed for increased readability where applicable)
-   - Folder `<name-of-executable>_modules` contains *formatted disassembly split into separate files* (this attempts to reconstruct the application's original source files if corresponding debug information is available)
+   - Folder `<name-of-executable>_modules` contains *formatted disassembly split into separate files* (same as above, additionally attempts to reconstruct an application's original source files if corresponding debug information is available)

    **NOTE:** if you are new to assembler/assembly language, check out this [x86 Assembly Guide](https://www.cs.virginia.edu/~evans/cs216/guides/x86.html)

 8. Refine the output by analyzing the disassembly, updating the object hints and re-running *wcdatool* (i.e. loop steps 5-8):
-   - Identify and add hints for regions in code objects that are actually data (look for `; misplaced item` comments, `(bad)` assembly instructions and labels with `; access size` comments)
+   - Identify and add hints for regions in code objects that are actually data (look for `; misplaced item` comments, `(bad)` assembly instructions and labels with trailing `; access size` comments)
    - Identify and add hints for regions in data objects that are actually code (look for `call`/`jmp` instructions in code objects with fixup targets pointing to data objects)
    - Check section `Possible object hints` of *wcdatool*'s console output / log file for suggestions (not guaranteed to be correct, but likely a good starting point)
-   - *The ultimate goal here is to eliminate all (or at least most) warnings issued by wcdatool*.
+   - *The ultimate goal is to eliminate all (or at least most) warnings issued by wcdatool*.
 Each warning points out a region of the disassembly that does currently seem flawed and therefore requires further attention/investigation.
 Note that there is a *cascading effect* at work (e.g. a region of data that is falsely intepreted as code may produce bogus branches, leading to further warnings), thus warnings should be tackled one (or few) at a time from first to last with *wcdatool* re-runs in between

    **NOTE:** this is by far the most time-consuming part, but *crucial* to achieve good and clean results (!)